Dan Orlovsky

-Dan Orlovsky (born August 18, 1983) is an American football analyst for ESPN and former professional football player.
+Daniel John Orlovsky (born August 18, 1983) is an American football analyst for ESPN and ABC and former professional football player.
 He played as a quarterback for 12 seasons in the National Football League (NFL), primarily as a backup.

 Orlovsky played college football for the UConn Huskies.
 As a junior, his 33 passing touchdowns ranked seventh in NCAA Division I-A. He was selected by the Detroit Lions in the fifth round of the 2005 NFL draft.
 Orlovsky also played in the NFL for the Houston Texans, Indianapolis Colts, Tampa Bay Buccaneers, and Los Angeles Rams.

 Early life

-Born in Bridgeport, Connecticut, Orlovsky played high school football.
+Born in Bridgeport, Connecticut, Orlovsky played high school football and basketball.
 "When I was younger, I would have garbage cans set up all around the yard," Orlovsky recalled.
 "And I would have like 20 balls and just fire them into the cans.
 I really had nothing else to do back then."

 Orlovsky attended Shelton High School and became the starting quarterback during his sophomore year.
 As a senior, he threw for 2,385 yards and 24 touchdowns as the Gaels went 12–0, winning a state championship.
 His overall record as a high school quarterback was 28–4.
 He earned All-American honors from Prep Football Report, SuperPrep and Prep Star, and was also named Connecticut all-state, Class LL MVP, the New Haven Register's Connecticut Player of the Year and winner of the McHugh Award.

 Despite offers from Purdue and Michigan State, Orlovsky committed to play at Connecticut, where he wanted the challenge of elevating the Huskies into a Big East contender.